opensearch-project/documentation-website/_data-prepper/trace-analytics.md

 * `username` – Provide your OpenSearch username.
 * `password` – Provide your OpenSearch password.
 * `aws_sigv4` – If you are using Amazon OpenSearch Service with AWS signing, set this value to `true`.
 It will sign requests with the default AWS credentials provider.
-* `aws_region` – If you are using Amazon OpenSearch Service with AWS signing, set this value to your AWS region.
+* `aws_region` – If you are using Amazon OpenSearch Service with AWS signing, set this value to your AWS Region.

 For other configurations available for OpenSearch sinks, see [Data Prepper OpenSearch sink]({{site.url}}{{site.baseurl}}/data-prepper/configuration/sinks/opensearch/).

 ## OpenTelemetry Collector

 You need to run OpenTelemetry Collector in your service environment.
 Follow [Getting Started](https://opentelemetry.io/docs/collector/getting-started/#getting-started) to install an OpenTelemetry collector.
-Ensure that you configure the collector with an exporter configured to your Data Prepper instance.
+Ensure that you configure the collector with an exporter configured for your Data Prepper instance.
 The following example `otel-collector-config.yaml` file receives data from various instrumentations and exports it to Data Prepper.

 ### Example otel-collector-config.yaml file